Wall Street rises in a worldwide rally after Trump softens his tough talk on trade and the Fed

 On Wall Street, Big Tech helped lead a widespread rally where most U.S. stocks climbed.

-Super Micro Computer, a company that makes servers used in AI, leaped 9.6% for one of the biggest gains in the S&P 500.
-Palantir Technologies, which offers an AI platform for customers, climbed 8.5%.
+Super Micro Computer, a company that makes servers used in AI, leaped 10.8% for the biggest gain in the S&P 500.
+Palantir Technologies, which offers an AI platform for customers, climbed 8.7%.

 In stock markets abroad, indexes jumped 2.1% in France, 2.4% in Hong Kong and 1.9% in Japan.
 Stocks in Shanghai were an exception, where they dipped 0.1%.